texadactyl/jacotest.go/bash/README.md

 ## Scripts

-* builder.sh - Install the jacotest executable.
+* builder.sh - Install and vet the jacotest executable.
 * jlinter.sh - Lint all of the Java test source files.
 * ujacobin.sh - Replace existing jacobin with that from github and then re-install the executable.